Advice on purchasing a Golf Simulator

 - Our only advice, please be aware that this industry contains quite a number of bad apples and the prospective buyer should shop with awareness.

 - Today the term "High Speed Cameras" is being used by just about all golf simulator manufacturers that have any kind of camera.

-- They use the term even though their cameras are slow and in some cases just web cams not capable of more than 24 frames per second
+- They use the term even though their cameras are slow and in some cases not capable of more than 12 frames per second

 - so be especially aware of this..

-- True high speed cameras capable of many thousands of frames per second are very expensive so are usually not used in lower cost simulators.
+- True high speed cameras capable of many thousands of frames per second are very expensive so are rarely used in golf simulators.

-- and our full frame cameras are being triggered at high velocity (< 6 micro-seconds) shutter speeds .
+- Also note that our full frame cameras are being triggered at high velocity (< 6 micro-seconds) shutter speeds.

 - 17. Can the manufacturer offer proof that their data is correct ?

 - In contrast to GSA Golf, we have not seen any other manufacturer that offers anyway for the customer to verify that the data their systems capture is any way correct.

 - One reason for this is that they could be hiding the truth. i.e that their systems are not anywhere as accurate as they claim.